Brimey/Rekishi/README.md

 - Click "Get Info".
 - Save it in the **same** folder that has the Rekishi .exe file.
 - Run the Rekishi .exe file.
-- You should be emailed a text file containing the parsed data.
+- Any recipients will receive an attached text file containing the parsed data.

 ## Contributing
 Feel free to contribute.